programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ### The Data: Classifying Images from Historical Newspapers

-In these lessons, we will work with a dataset which is derived from the ["Newspaper Navigator" dataset](https://news-navigator.labs.loc.gov/).
+In this two-part lesson, we will work with a dataset which is derived from the ["Newspaper Navigator" dataset](https://news-navigator.labs.loc.gov/).
 This is a dataset of extracted visual content for 16,358,041 digitised historic newspaper pages drawn from the [Library of Congress](https://loc.gov/) [Chronicling America collection](https://chroniclingamerica.loc.gov/about/).

 A computer vision model assigned these images one of seven categories, including photographs and advertisements.

 The Newspaper Navigator data was created using an [object detection](https://en.wikipedia.org/wiki/Object_detection) deep learning model.
 This model was trained on annotations of first world war-era Chronicling America pages, including annotations made by volunteers as part of the [Beyond Words](http://beyondwords.labs.loc.gov) crowdsourcing project.[^navigator]

 If you want to find out more about how this dataset was created you may want to read the [journal article](https://arxiv.org/abs/2005.01583) describing this work, or look at the [GitHub repository](https://github.com/LibraryOfCongress/newspaper-navigator) which contains the code and training data.
-We won't be replicating this model in this lesson.
+We won't be replicating this model in this two-part lesson.
 Instead, we will use the output of this model as the starting point for creating the data we use in this tutorial.
 Since the data from Newspaper Navigator is predicted by a machine learning model it will contain errors; for now, we will accept that the data we are working with is imperfect.
 A degree of imperfection and error is often a price we have to pay if we want to work with collections 'at scale' using computational methods.

 ### Classifying Newspaper Advertisements